 The labor costs will include the amount of time required to prep the area, plus the cost of sanding, staining, and refinishing the floors.

 The size of the space also impacts the price.

-This may surprise you, but sometimes smaller spaces end of costing more than larger spaces, particularly in tight areas like bathrooms or laundry rooms where the sanding equipment cannot fit.
+This may surprise you, but sometimes smaller spaces end up costing more than larger spaces, particularly in tight areas like bathrooms or laundry rooms where sanding equipment cannot fit.